manuelJung/redux-firebase-user/README.md

 firebase.initializeApp(/* YOUR CONFIG */)

 userModule.initializeModule({
-  firebase: firebaseRef // NOT firebase!
+  firebase: firebaseRef // NOT firebase! only 'firebase/app' holds methods for AuthO login })
-})

 // reducer.js